Efficient Relation-aware Neighborhood Aggregation in Graph Neural Networks via Tensor Decomposition: Methods

-The 1-N approach has gained attention due to its good performance.
-However, each training iteration requires $O(|\pazocal{V}|d^2)$ operations.
-Thus, a model faces scalability issues while being trained on enormous graphs where $|\pazocal{V}|$ is a considerably large number.
+Although the 1-N approach has good performance, for each training iteration, it requires $O(|\pazocal{V}|^2d)$ operations.
+Thus, a model faces scalability issues while $|\pazocal{V}|$ could be a large number.

-Since KGC is a self-supervised problem, we approach the above issue by introducing a new training method inspired by contrastive learning, which has made advances in computer vision and NLP because it helps produce expressive representations by preserving high-level features and missing low-level features such as noise \cite{https://doi.org/10.48550/arxiv.1807.03748}.
-Specifically, our training method is based on SimCLR \cite{10.5555/3524938.3525087}, a contrastive approach.
+Since KGC is a self-supervised problem, we approach the above issue by a training method inspired by contrastive learning which aids in producing expressive representations by preserving high-level features while filtering out low-level features, such as noise \cite{https://doi.org/10.48550/arxiv.1807.03748}.
+Specifically, our training method is based on SimCLR \cite{10.5555/3524938.3525087}.

-\paragraph{SimCLR} SimCLR produces two augmented samples from each image of a training batch and then tries to make their model-generated representations close to each other and far from other samples in the batch.
-SimCLR introduces NT-Xent loss for training.
+\textbf{SimCLR:} A contrastive approach is in which two augmented samples are generated from each image in a training batch.
+The objective is to make the model-generated representations of these samples close to each other and distant from other samples within the batch.
+SimCLR incorporates the NT-Xent loss for training.